uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: King ♠/Swords
   + upright: intellectual authority, head over heart, discipline, truth
   + reversed: misuse of power, manipulation, cruelty
++ The Wanderer's Oracle: Rain Clouds ‖ Earth
+  + situation: It begins to rain as the Wanderer's path descends into a dry gulch.
+  + admonition: Pay attention to the conditions of sky and earth.
+How long and how hard has it been raining?
+    What are the features of the terrain?
+To be able to continue unharmed, you must watch out for thick mud, slippery rocks and flash-floods.
 + Greek Myth: The Odyssey - 6\.
 The Raft and the Sea
   + overview: The gods decide it's time for the last trials that will lead to Odysseus' homecoming.
     With Calypso's tools he builds a raft and provisions it with her food for the trip.